 Many of the homes located in the cities previously mentioned have dual pipeline systems that combine both ground water from rain with the sewer water from your toilets and drains.
 Although each system is distinct from the other they both get carried away from the home by the same last stage drain pipe.
-Unfortunately it is this old drain pipe that has the entire burden placed upon it to keep the basement from flooding during raining.
+What causes a sewer backup is that these old drain pipes have the entire burden placed upon it to keep the basement from flooding during raining.
 Often the system is half blocked and intense volumes of water from heavy rain showers place the home in jeopardy for a sewer backup.

 Tree Root Invasion

 Roots in the ground from trees and shrubs require moisture to survive and are drawn to sewer drains buried in the ground.
 Once they grow close enough they will gradually begin to invade its pores and tiny cracks like a bee stinger to skin.
 Eventually with a bit of time it prevails and gets what it came for; water.
-Tree roots are the number one cause for a sewer backup and a bit of preventative maintenance can help prevent one.
+Tree roots are what causes a sewer backup in the majority of sewer backups and a bit of preventative maintenance can help prevent one.

-Action Extraction Inc., a water mitigation company located in Macomb Michigan recommends having your drain system evaluated by a reputable plumbing company to determine if you need to get on an annual maintenance program.
+It is recommended to have your drain system evaluated by a reputable plumbing company to determine if you need to get on an annual maintenance program.
+For some homeowners what causes a sewer backup is the neglect of a routine inspection to find issues before they actually manifest in a sewer backup.
 Many plumbing companies offer a camera inspection to determine if you have blockages in your drain system, as it is better to find out now before it backs up into your basement or open drain.

 Blocked Municipal Lines

 One of the more rare kind of sewer backups homeowners may face is when a city’s sewer drain system fails.
 When a city’s sewer system fails, a particular area in that city may experience multiple flooded basements.
 This happened in 2011 in Grosse Pointe Farms and many homes on several streets located next to each other had sewer backups in many basements.
-When multiple homes on the same block experience a sewer backup simultaneously, than it is safe to say the city sewer drain system failed.
+When multiple homes on the same block experience a sewer backup simultaneously, than it is safe to conclude the city sewer drain system failed.
+What causes a sewer backup for multiple homes in the same neighborhood is almost always a fault of the city sewer system.
 The unfortunate thing is, cities are always going to be reluctant to except responsibility and homeowners are going to be left footing the bill.